nnema05/Problem-Solving-for-Learning---JavaScript/README.md

 # Problem-Solving-for-Learning---JavaScript
-Series of coding problems and solutions in Java Script!
+Series of coding problems and solutions in Java Script.